 There is a section with advice on how to download the CD-ROM and a separate general help section.
 You will also find advice on a fix for Windows XP or later Windows versions, networking, screen size issues and potential problems with running video clips on the CD-ROM.

 The CD-ROM is ideal for teenagers, parents who want to encourage an interest in science and mathematics in their children, grown-ups interested in the history of cryptography, amateur codebreakers and anybody who wants to know about encryption in the Information Age.

 The CD-ROM is compatible with PC computers, but not Macs.
 Also, the CD-ROM was written in 16-bit software, so you may experience problems in running it on a 64-bit operating system.
 The CD-ROM’s designer (Nick Mee) suggests that the following fix MIGHT work.
-Feedback on this approach would be appreciated.

 “I have looked into VirtualBox and it looks as though it does offer a way to run The Code Book on CD-ROM on a Windows 7 PC.
 VirtualBox is a free open source product that has been developed by Oracle.